batkinson/checkers/README.md

 ./checkers.py
 ```

-By default, the server starts on port 5000 and the game clients try to connect to a game server at 127.0.0.1 on port
+By default, the server starts on a random port.
+By specifying --zeroconf, the
-5000.
+server publishes itself with an embedded zeroconf server.
+The pygame client will
+search for a server over zeroconf by default, so it should find it as long as
+you are running them from the same host.
+For clients to reliably find your
+server from other hosts, you should specify the --interface option when starting
+your server.